Elukoye/search_n_build/README.md

 - [ ] RSpec
 - [ ] JWT gem

-## Features
+##  API Features
-- [ ] The user logs in the app, only by typing the username
+- [ ] The APIs can Create  a user account by typing the username and password
-- [ ] The user is presented with a list of project tutorials that can be built
-- [ ] The user selects a tutorial and has access to the tutorial detail page
-- [ ] In the tutorial detail page, the user can decide to reserve a date to try this tutorial: the user has to select a date and time.
+- [ ] Client can use the APIs to create a session to login an existing user
-- [ ] There is a page to check the list of reserved dates for the user
+- [ ] The APIs restrict endpoints accessibility for projects and appointments unless the use has been authenticated and has an existing account.
+- [ ] The APIs can be used to fetch data for projects and appointments created by a user.

 ## Added Feature
-- [ ] Implemented token authentication for admin action endpoints
+- [ ] Implemented JWT token authentication for admin action endpoints

+## Version
+- [ ] Version 1.0

+## Schema
+- [ ] This API uses http requests to access its database in the form of a json response

 ## Environment
 - [ ] Ruby on Rails version  6.0.3 and above